 This carrier is designed for children who are between 16 and 40 pounds who are able to sit up by themselves.
 There’s an integrated sunroof to keep the little one shaded while you’re hiking the Great Ocean Walk or exploring Europe’s best cities, and there’s even a super soft chin pad for the baby to relax on.
 The 18-liter aluminum carrier also has plenty of storage pockets, a fold-out kickstand, and height-adjustable footrests.
 The Deuter Kid Comfort III has all of the key elements needed to be among the best-rated baby carriers.

-In addition to the standard Poco AG, there’s also a Poco AG Plus and a Poco AG Premium.
+In addition to the standard Poco, there’s also a Poco Plus and a Poco LT.
 These upgraded models can include additional features like twin zippered hip belt pockets, a sizeable lower zippered compartment, and even a removable 11-liter daypack.
-Keeping your baby protected and you comfortable no matter where you find yourself, the Osprey Poco AG more than deserves its ranking among the top baby carriers.
+Keeping your baby protected and you comfortable no matter where you find yourself, the Osprey Poco more than deserves its ranking among the top baby carriers.

 Kelty Journey Perfectfit Child Carrier